Rewiring the Transformer with Depth-Wise LSTMs: Transformer with Depth-Wise LSTM

-Different from the encoder layer, the decoder layer involves two multi-head attention sub-layers, the self-attention sub-layer to attend decoding history and the cross-attention sub-layer to bring information from the source side.
-Given that the depth-wise LSTM unit only takes one input, we introduce a merge layer to collect the outputs of these two sub-layers and merge them into one as the input to the LSTM unit.
+Different from encoder layers, decoder layers involve two multi-head attention sub-layers: a masked self-attention sub-layer to attend the decoding history and a cross-attention sub-layer to attend information from the source side.
+Given that the depth-wise LSTM unit only takes one input, we introduce a merging layer to merge the outputs of these two sub-layers into one as the input to the LSTM unit.
+The architecture is shown in Figure~\ref{fig:dec} (a).

-Specifically, the decoder layer with depth-wise LSTM first computes the self-attention sub-layer and the cross-attention sub-layer like in the original decoder layer, then it merges the outputs of these two sub-layers and feeds the merged representation into the depth-wise LSTM unit which also takes the cell and the output of previous layer to compute the output of current decoder layer and the cell of the LSTM.
-We examine both element-wise addition and concatenation as the merging operation.
-The architecture is shown in Figure \ref{fig:dec}.
+Specifically, the decoder layer with depth-wise LSTM first computes the masked self-attention sub-layer and the cross-attention sub-layer as in the original decoder layer, then it merges the outputs of these two sub-layers and feeds the merged representation into the depth-wise LSTM unit which also takes the cell and the output of the previous layer to compute the output of the current decoder layer and the cell state of the LSTM.
+We examine both element-wise addition and concatenation as merging operation.

-For the input of the cross-attention sub-layer, we also utilize the sum of the self-attention outputs and the input to this decoder layer like in the standard decoder layer, to utilize both self-attention results and the outputs of previous layer.
-Since the computation of the LSTM hidden (Equation \ref{eqa:lstmhid} or \ref{eqa:transformerhid}) does not add its input to its output, which breaks residual connections across layers, we suggest that it is not a residual connection.